ropensci/getCRUCLdata/cran-comments.md

 ## Note

-- This is a resubmission to address a URL issue raised by CRAN maintainers

-## Bug fixes

-- Fix bug in documentation that prevented example from working

-## Minor changes

-- Update URL in DESCRIPTION file
+- This is a maintenance release that fixes link redirects and formatting in documentation

 # Reverse dependencies